custom-components/sensor.owlintuition/sensor.owlintuition.markdown

 The `owlintuition` sensor platform consumes the information provided by an [OWL Intuition](http://www.theowl.com/index.php/owl-intuition/) device on your LAN.

 In order to use the OWL Intuition platform, you have to configure your OWL base station to push data to your Home Assistant.
-[Step-by-step description / screenshots to be added here]
+How to do this (as of December 2020):
+1. Login into https://www.owlintuition.com with your account
+2. Click on System in the top bar
+3. Scroll to the bottom of the pop-up to "Advanced Settings"
+4. Select the ">" on the Setup Data Push line
+5. Set the IP address to the *INTERNAL IP* of your Home Assistant system, select a port, and click save

 To enable the OWL Intuition sensor, add the following lines to your `configuration.yaml`: